ecg-icas/icas/doc/next/_sources/categories-v1.txt

  * - id
    - 42
    - int
-   - Reference to the Admarkt category
+   - Reference to the iCAS category

  * - parentId
    - 12